bigsky77/dreary-dwarf/src/content/post/wave.md

 - **Seamless Integration into Daily Life**: Zero-knowledge technologies become standard features of devices and platforms.
 Users benefit from enhanced security and privacy without needing specialized knowledge.

-- **Ethical Innovation and Responsible AI**: With access to vast amounts of privacy-preserved data, artificial intelligence can advance responsibly.
+- **1000x AI**: With access to vast amounts of privacy-preserved data, artificial intelligence can advance responsibly.
 We unlock new frontiers in medicine, science, and technology while upholding the highest ethical standards.

 - **Collective Empowerment**: As more people regain control over their data, we cultivate a culture of empowerment.
 This collective shift drives societal progress and fosters innovation from all corners of the globe.